Manouso/mini-projects/cnn-from-scratch/README.md

 ## Usage

-1. Ensure you have the CIFAR-10 dataset downloaded (the code handles automatic download).
-2. Run the Jupyter notebook `cnn_from_scratch.ipynb` to train and evaluate the model.
+1. Run the Jupyter notebook `cnn_from_scratch.ipynb`.
+2. The notebook will download CIFAR-10 automatically if not present.
+3. It performs hyperparameter search on a subset of epochs to find the best combo.
+4. Then trains the model with the best hyperparameters for 10 epochs.
+5. Evaluates on the test set and plots results.

 ## Data Preprocessing

-- **Normalization**: Images are normalized using CIFAR-10 mean and std per channel.
+- **Normalization**: Images normalized using CIFAR-10 mean and std per channel.
-- **Data Augmentation** (training only): Random crop (with padding), random horizontal flip, random erasing (occlusion simulation), and Gaussian noise to increase dataset diversity and reduce overfitting.
+- **Data Augmentation** (training only): Random crop (with padding), random horizontal flip, random erasing, Gaussian noise.

 ## Model Architecture

-- Conv2D (3->32 filters, 3x3, padding=1)
+- Conv2D (3 -> filters1, 3x3, padding=1)
+- BatchNorm2D
 - ReLU
 - MaxPool2D (2x2)
-- Conv2D (32->64 filters, 3x3, padding=1)
+- Conv2D (filters1 -> filters2, 3x3, padding=1)
+- BatchNorm2D
 - ReLU
 - MaxPool2D (2x2)
+- Flatten
-- FC (64*8*8 -> 10)
+- Linear (filters2*8*8 -> 10)
-- Dropout (0.5)
+- Dropout

+Where filters1 and filters2 are configurable (default 32, 64).

 ## Hyperparameters

+Tuned via 5-fold cross-validation grid search:

-- Learning rate: 0.01
+- Learning rate: [0.0001, 0.001, 0.01]
-- Batch size: 128
+- Batch size: [64, 128, 256]
-- Dropout rate: 0.5
+- Dropout rate: [0.3, 0.4, 0.5]
-- Weight decay: 1e-4
+- Weight decay: [0, 1e-4, 1e-3]
-- Epochs: 5
+- Optimizer: Adam

+Training uses LR scheduler (StepLR), early stopping, mixed precision for GPU optimization, and label smoothing.

 ## Estimated Performance

-In my opinion, with this basic architecture, normalization, data augmentation, and limited epochs, the model is expected to achieve a test accuracy of around 60-70% on CIFAR-10.
-Data augmentation helps reduce overfitting and improve generalization, potentially boosting performance compared to no augmentation.
+With cross-validation tuning, LR scheduling, and optimizations, expect 75-85% test accuracy after 20-30 epochs.

 ## Notes

-- The model runs on CPU using NumPy and on GPU using CuPy.
-- Training may take time due to the manual loops in the layers.
-- The above reason is why i estimated time since it would take many hours till the training and testing of the model.
-- For better performance we could use PyTorch or TensorFlow (but that wasnt my concern here).
+- Uses PyTorch for efficient computation and autograd.
+- Supports GPU if available.
+- Hyperparameter search trains each combo for 2 epochs to save time.